movermeyer/multiauth/README.md

 I tried to revert the code to the way it was before my changes.
 However, I can't guarantee that I have found and reverted all of my changes.
 If you're curious about what sort of changes I did, you can check out the first few commits of this repo to see what I reverted.

+This version has been imortalized in the [v1.4 branch](https://github.com/movermeyer/multiauth/tree/v1.4).

+I have since made some changes to the code to allow it to work on modern Mediawiki versions.
+With these changes, I have targetted Mediawiki 1.24.
+In doing so, I have broken compatibility with some older versions of Mediawiki.

 This extension should still be considered unmaintained.
 I have no intention to become the maintainer of this extension, and I'm not even sure that the extension should be used or considered secure in modern versions of Mediawiki.
 I just thought it was a shame that the original SVN repo went offline.